KNowledgeOnWebScale/knoodle/README.md

 ## Run locally via HTTP server

 1. Install dependencies via `npm i`.
+This also runs webpack to generate the browser index.js file
 2. Run HTTP server via `npm start`.

 ## Suggested changes for your use case